dhondta/python-tinyscript/README.md

 - ```time```

-### Customizing the exit handler
+### Customizing the exit/interrupt handler

-By default, an exit handler is bound to SIGINT signal with namely the graceful shutdown of `logging`.
-In some cases, it could be useful to add some extra lines to this handler, e.g. when using a socket that should be closed for clean shutdown.
+By default, an exit handler is bound to SIGTERM signal with namely the graceful shutdown of `logging`.
+Moreover, an interrupt handler is bound to SIGINT that does, by default, the exact same thing as the exit handler.
+In some cases, it could be useful to add some extra lines to these handler, e.g. when using a socket that should be closed for clean shutdown.

-This can be achieved by using the `exit_handler()` decorator (see hereafter for an example).
-It takes `globals()` as its single argument and is `None` by default so that it can update the custom exit handler with the default one.
-If this argument is missing, the `None` means that the custom exit handler will then not be updated.
-In both cases, the exit handler bound to SIGINT will be updated as well.
+This can be achieved by using the `exit_handler()` or `interrupt_handler()` decorator (see hereafter for an example).
+It takes `globals()` as its single argument (useful if the defined decorated function, e.g. `shutdown` or `abort` must be called from within the calling script) and is `None` by default (in this case, only updating the handler within `tinyscript`'s scope).

 ## Example